 A slingshot can be divided into 3 mainframe materials- plastic, wood and metal.
 With each material comes advantages and disadvantages.
 Knowing what each one can do will lead you to have the right type of weapon on the prepping process.

 – Perhaps the most economical choice out of all 3 frame materials.

 – There are different plastic sub-types available.
 Each can lend different advantages as well.

 – Glass-filled nylon can be an excellent frame material if you’re looking for a lightweight yet durable slingshot.

 – Wooden slingshots are the oldest slingshot types there is.

-– Usually cut in a Y-shape; rubber bands are adhered to each fork.
+– Usually cut in a Y-shape; rubber bands have adhered to each fork.

 – Light and strong.